fncombo/tumblr-image-downloader/README.md

 * `grunt watch:javascript`, `grunt watch:sass` or `grunt watch:slim` to watch only specific types of files
 * `grunt watch:javascriptSass` to watch both JavaScipt and Sass files

 To manually build the extension, run `grunt development` or `grunt production`.
-The production build is the same as development, but it also minifies JavaScript.
+The production build Uglifies and minifies JavaScript, and minifies CSS, HTML, and JSON.

 To add the extension to Chrome, go to `Settings > Extensions`, and open the `extension` folder that is created after you run a Grunt build.